utshomax/postman-docs/src/pages/docs/getting-started/syncing.md

 <img alt="Understanding sync states" src="https://assets.postman.com/postman-docs/syncing-understanding-sync-states-v9.19.jpg" width="250px"/>

 * **Offline** means that you aren't connected to the Postman servers.
 This may mean that your computer isn't connected to the internet.

-    > If you're offline, you'll be in the _Scratch Pad_, a space where you can work locally without an internet connection or signing in to Postman.
-The work that you do in the Scratch Pad isn't synced to Postman, but you can export it and import it into a workspace later.
-For more information, see [Using the Scratch Pad](/docs/getting-started/using-scratch-pad/).

 * **Online** means that you're connected to the Postman servers and your work is either in the process of syncing or is already synced.
 * **Error** means there was a syncing error while connecting to Postman.
 Hover over the sync state icon to see detailed information on the error.